 The electrostatic technique is a newer invention that allows the operator to achieve superior transfer efficiency in comparison with most other techniques.
 The spray gun charges the particles of paint with bolts of voltage which in turn attracts them to the surface of the object you’re painting where they cling to and wrap around the material.
 This means you can achieve a smooth coat quickly and efficiently without having to expend too much operational effort- even when it comes to objects with corners and contours.

 The HVLP method, otherwise known as ‘high volume-low pressure’, uses spray atomisation technology which propels high volumes of low-pressure air into the applicator.
 Since there isn’t as much power or velocity in the way this paint is projected, one of the main positives is it results in less overspray than the traditional air-atomised spray gun.
 However, HVLP methods require a skilled and experienced operator as there is more technique involved.

 At APT Spray Painting, we are a family run business with over three decades of experience in the painting industry.
-We can spray paint pretty much anything that fits in our booth, and we always guarantee a smooth and professional finish.
+We can spray paint any commercial or industrial asset that fits in our booth, and we always guarantee a smooth and professional finish.
 To learn more about our spray painting services, or how we can help your business, get in touch with us today!